Bastorx/generator-react-awesome/README.md

+# THIS GENERATOR IS IN BETA-TESTING, PLEASE WAITING FOR A FIRST MAJOR VERSION (V1.0.0) BEFORE INSTALL IT.

 # **generator-react-awesome**

 **_A generator for a complete react app.
 Include (React, Redux, React-Router, i18next, Jest, Eslint, Flow, Webpack, ES6+ (Babel)...)_**